Supplements and the elderly — what helps, what's harmless, what's dangerous

 The Quality Control Problem

-Not all supplement manufacturers maintain rigorous quality control.
+A 2023 NIH-funded analysis found that roughly one in four supplements tested contained ingredients not listed on the label or contained different amounts than advertised.
 Some supplements contain impurities.
 Some contain different amounts of the active ingredient than the label claims.
 Some are contaminated with heavy metals or other contaminants.
 Some contain undisclosed ingredients.

 Choosing supplements from manufacturers that use third-party testing helps mitigate this risk.
 Look for certifications from organizations like NSF International, ConsumerLab, or the U.S. Pharmacopeia.
 These organizations test supplements to verify contents and safety.